puppetlabs/relay-workflows/s3-restrict-authenticated_user-write_acp-buckets/README.md

-This workflow looks at all of the public S3 buckets in a given account and restricts those that provide 'READ' access.
+This workflow looks at all of the public S3 buckets in a given account and restricts those that provide 'READ' access to all authenticated users.

 It evaluates all buckets for a grant that includes:
 - Group containing "http://acs.amazonaws.com/groups/global/AllUsers"